Most people don't learn much from what they read.

 Find phrases that summarize the ideas you find meaningful.

-Highlight statements you deeply agree with, don’t understand, and even those you dislike.
+Highlight statements you deeply agree with, don’t understand, and those you dislike.

-As you encounter phrases that trigger emotion within you, you become more engaged and develop your thinking by elaborating upon your thoughts.
+As you encounter phrases that trigger emotion within you, you engage and develop your thinking by elaborating upon your thoughts.

-Restrain yourself to highlight only the text you find important.
-Don’t be afraid to cut off words that precede or follow that you don’t find meaningful.
+Restrain yourself to only highlight the text you find important.
+Don’t be afraid to cut off words that precede or follow you don’t find meaningful.

 This ensures that when you look back at your highlights later you have all the context you need to understand why you cared about these ideas in the first place.